Open Mail Relay Security Guidelines

 Groups or departments who maintain a mail server.

-If you are running a mail server, the SMTP (Simple Mail Transfer Protocol) agent should be turned off unless you absolutely need it.
+If you are running a mail server, the SMTP (Simple Mail Transfer Protocol) agent should be turned off unless absolutely necessary and with approval from the Information Security Office.
 If you do need to provide this service, make sure that it is configured to NOT offer open relay.